 Who are Soft Mattresses Best For?

-Soft mattresses are typically popular with side-sleepers since they promote a healthy spinal alignment and provide no pressure support on shoulders and hips.
+Soft mattresses are popular with side-sleepers since they promote a healthy spinal alignment.
+They also provide no pressure support on shoulders and hips.

 Who are Firm Mattresses Best For?

 Firm mattresses are best for those who prefer back or stomach sleeping.
 When sleeping on one’s back, body weight will be evenly distributed across the widest part of the body.
 Having a firmer surface to rest on will help keep the spine aligned and prevent pressure points from forming.

 Are You Ready to Find Your Best Mattress?

 During the mattress buying process, do your best not to rush.
 Taking more time to make the most informed decision possible will pay off when you sleep on your new mattress.